You are home with your new Baby – Now What?

 Only advice for this is just hang in there and take my next paragraph of advice seriously.

-SLEEP WHEN THE BABY SLEEPS – We have all heard it before but DO IT.
+SLEEP WHEN THE BABY SLEEPS – We have all heard it before but at least TRY TO DO IT.
 Seriously.
 Especially in those first few months when the baby feeds every 2-4 hours or that night after Cluster Feedings.

 Why do they say sleep when the baby sleeps – you ask, because you are tired even if you don’t want to admit it.
 Who in the world is used to being woken up 4-6 times a night then having to be awake for 20-40 minutes at a time while the baby feeds.